ofygel/freedom_bot/ENVIRONMENT.md

   driver to each query.
 Defaults to `20000` and should be equal to or greater than the statement timeout.

+## Session cache

+- `REDIS_URL` – Optional Redis connection string.
+When provided, Freedom Bot mirrors the per-user session payload in Redis to shield conversations from short-lived PostgreSQL outages.
+- `SESSION_TTL_SECONDS` – Session cache expiration in seconds.
+Defaults to 86400 (24 hours).
+Lower the value to reduce memory usage when Redis is shared with other services.
+- `SESSION_CACHE_PREFIX` – Prefix appended to Redis keys that store session payloads.
+Defaults to `session:`.

 ## Subscription settings

 - `SUB_PRICE_7`, `SUB_PRICE_15`, `SUB_PRICE_30` – Override subscription prices (in